zsd7200/spacestagram/README.md

 If you're experiencing issues, try clearing your localStorage.
 Open the console and type `localStorage.clear();` and press enter.
-If it returns undefined, your localStorage is now clear and the project should work again.
+If it returns undefined, your localStorage is now clear and the project should work again!